POLICE ENGAGE AUTO RENTAL COMPANIES TO DISCUSS ISSUES OF CONCERN

 One of the immediate outcomes of the meeting was a commitment from all the owners present to remove non-factory “tints” from their fleet by the end of November.

-Both parties expressed a commitment for continued dialogue.
+Both parties expressed a commitment to continued dialogue.